Baby Sleeps With Eyes Open – Is it Worrisome?

-If nobody in your family has a history of sleeping with eyes open, it could be due to medical conditions, such as nocturnal lagophthalmos.
+If nobody in your family has a history of sleeping with their eyes open, it could be due to medical conditions, such as nocturnal lagophthalmos.
 It is quite harmless and does not continue for more than a year to a year and a half.
 In rare cases, it might be because of thyroid problems, damaged facial nerves or even some tumours.
-If you find that your baby is unable to sleep with their eyes closed for extended periods of time, please consult your doctor.
+If you find that your baby is unable to sleep with his eyes closed for extended periods of time, please consult your doctor.

-Is Sleeping with Open Eyes Harmful for a Baby?
+Is Sleeping With Eyes Open Harmful for a Baby?

 Sleeping with eyes open might look odd and worrisome, but it is completely normal and harmless.
 In fact, your child’s paediatrician will even tell you that they see this condition regularly and it does not concern them at all.
 Research suggests that this mode of sleeping is during the active phase of the sleep cycle, known as Rapid Eye Movement or REM.
 Newborn sleep consists of long periods of REM than adults, making up over half of their entire sleep time.
 As they grow older, their sleeping patterns become more like adults, meaning they wake up less during the night and are less fussy during nap time.

-What Can You do About It?
+What Can You Do About It?

-When to Worry?
+When to Worry

 As already mentioned, it is normal for babies to sleep with their eyes open until they turn a year and a half.
 However, if your baby continues this habit even after he crosses the eighteen months mark, you should talk to your baby’s doctor regarding the same.
 There is a very small likelihood that your baby may have congenital ptosis, which causes malformed eyelids.
 This cannot be self-diagnosed and requires professional medical attention.